Michael-S777/portfolio/README.md

 - Proficient in Python and SQL, with exposure to Spark and cloud-based platforms such as Databricks, Azure, and AWS
 - Strong foundation in statistical modeling, machine learning, and optimisation techniques, with hands-on experience applying these methods to real-world problems
 - Skilled in leveraging large language models (LLMs) such as ChatGPT and Gemini for exploratory data analysis, interpretation of research findings, and reporting
-- Proficient in building interactive dashboards and developing web-based applications to communicate insights and enhance user engagement.
+- Proficient in building interactive dashboards and developing web-based applications to communicate insights and enhance user engagement
 - Experienced across the full data science lifecycle—from model development and evaluation to deployment and monitoring, incorporating MLOps best practices
 - Teaching subjects: Small Business Management and Accounting and Planning and Control for Small Business Enterprises
 - Participation as data scientist / researcher / consultant in the industry-funded research projectsm , applying my data analytics skills across various industries (education, finance, and construction):